tud-zih-energy/exomat/README.md

 # exomat
 The `exomat` (experiment-o-matic) is a simple tool for organized creation and running of experiments.

+Download a binary from the [releases page](https://github.com/tud-zih-energy/exomat/releases) or install with `cargo install --git https://github.com/tud-zih-energy/exomat`.

 ## Overview
 `exomat` is a suite of tools for the entire experiment lifecycle: